Nocxium/nocxium.github.io/README.md

-# nocxium.github.io
+# My personal page
-My personal page
+My name is nocxium and I am a passionate Computer Engineer from Sweden.